325 Fighter Wing protocol team delivers precision behind the scenes

-U.S. Air Force Master Sgt.
-Cody Skipper, 325th Force Support Squadron readiness noncommissioned officer , and Marshall Dixon, 325th Fighter Wing protocol specialist, review a script during a ceremony rehearsal at Tyndall Air Force Base, Florida, Feb.
-5, 2026.
+Christi Skiles, 325th Fighter Wing chief of protocol, and Marshall Dixon, 325th FW protocol specialist, review an itinerary during a ceremony rehearsal at Tyndall Air Force Base, Florida, Feb.5, 2026.
 The protocol team coordinates official visits, ceremonies and high-visibility events across the installation, ensuring leaders remain focused on mission priorities.
 (U.S. Air Force photo by Airman 1st Class Amanda Alvarez)

 |Date Taken: